riegllms/ros-riegl-vz/riegl_vz/README.md

 **~project_name** (string, default: "") :

 The scan project name used by service 'set_project'.
 An existing project will be loaded, otherwise a new project will be created.
-If string is empty, a default project name will be composed from current local time (date and time).
+If string is empty, a default project name will be composed from current local time and date.

+**~stor_media** (integer, default: 2) :

+The active storage media for scan data (1: AUTO, 2: INTERNAL SSD, 3: USB).

 **~scan_pattern** (double[], default: {30.0,130.0,0.04,0.0,360.0,0.04})